vslala/vslala/README.md

 ### I'm Varun (my friends call me Lala)

-I am a Full Stack Developer at ThoughtWorks with 4 years of experience in building enterprise software systems in finance and retail domain.
+I am a Full Stack Developer at Klarna Bank AB with 5 years of experience in building enterprise software systems in finance and retail domain.
 Experienced in design, development, and deployment of scalable software.
 Highly dependable and enthusiastic team player who loves contributing to open source and developing software with best practices.

-- 🔭 I’m currently working on DataStructures and Algorithms
+- 🔭 I’m currently working on DataStructures and Algorithms ([Youtube - The Innocode](https://www.youtube.com/channel/UCX0rAQn6ju89wjl5QuLNT8A))
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on [Retro Board](https://github.com/vslala/retro-board)
 - 🤔 I’m looking for help with Australian PR :smile: